Skip to main content

 Family Law · Prenuptial & Postnuptial Agreements

 Serving Chester, Cheshire, Ellesmere Port, Wrexham and North Wales.
-Following Radmacher v Granatino, courts increasingly uphold well-drafted agreements.
+Prenuptial agreements are not automatically legally binding in England and Wales, but following Radmacher v Granatino courts increasingly uphold well-drafted agreements.
 Part of our wider Family Law services

 Call 01244 757352